ghedger/sortbench/README.md

 # Conclusion
 There are "better" and "worse" algorithms, but no one-size-fits-all for everything -- one reason sorting has occupied such a prominent seat in computer science.
 For example, Heap Sort Multicore is a good general-purpose nonstable sort if the list to be sorted is large, whereas of sorting a smaller list many times Heap Sort single-threaded would be preferred on account of the thread creation overhead.
 One way to improve this for Heap Sort Multicore would be thread pooling.

+By using the -s flag, you can immediately see the Achilles' Heel of the much-venerated quick sort without R.C.
+Singleton's randomized partition optimation -- an extremely narrow case where the normally fast algorithm drops from O (n log n) to a lethargic n^2 - if the data is already sorted or has only a few items out of order and not by much, the much-maligned Bubble Sort outperforms Quick Sort by several orders of magnitude.

 # Future Improvements